 About the First Year Experience

-FYES1000 is a required course for graduation within the academic curriculum of all degree and diploma programs at the college, as well as most certificate programs.
+FYES1000 is a required course for graduation within the academic curriculum of all degree and diploma programs at the college and most certificate programs.
 For more information, see the Course Catalog.

-Students who believe that they may qualify for an exemption from FYES1000 and have not requested transcript evaluation, should e-mail registrarsoffice@GwinnettTech.edu to have previous college transcripts evaluated.
+Students who believe that they may qualify for an exemption from FYES1000 and have not requested transcript evaluation should e-mail registrarsoffice@GwinnettTech.edu to evaluate previous college transcripts.
 Students will receive an email notification when the evaluation is complete.
 Students who are not eligible for exemption after the evaluation will need to enroll in the course.

 Students who do not enroll in the course during their first semester, those who do not pass, and those who withdraw from the course during their first semester will be sent notifications to their student email accounts regarding the need to enroll in the course during their second semester of enrollment.